lucasjoliveau/doc/en/applications/sales/point_of_sale/pricing/cash_rounding.md

 total amount of an invoice to the nearest five cents, when the payment is made in cash.

-Each point of sale in Odoo can be configured to apply cash rounding to the totals of its bills or receipts.
+Each point of sale in Konvergo ERP can be configured to apply cash rounding to the totals of its bills or receipts.

 ## Configuration